 Numbers like these were, of course, inconceivable in 1980.
 The Apple II Plus offered just 6 colors in hi-res mode.
 If you apply what you learned back in Computer Literacy, you can quickly conclude that we would need to devote 3 bits to each pixel to store an Apple II bitmap in the conventional way.
 (Using 3 bits actually gives a range of possible numbers between 0 and 7, which is overkill; 2 bits, however, is too few.)
 Let’s do a quick calculation: 3 bits per pixel * 280 horizontal pixels * 192 vertical pixels = 161,280 bits, or (dividing by 8) 20,160 bytes (a bit under 20 K).
 Now consider that we have 48 K of memory total available on the Apple II; devoting almost half of it to the display is untenable if we also want to be able to write programs of any complexity at all to actually take advantage of hi-res mode.

 These realities weren’t lost on Wozniak.
 As in so many other areas of the Apple II, he came up with a way to do more with less.
-Rather than devote 3 bits to each color, he devoted just 1 — but reserved one bit in each byte for a special purpose, about which more in a moment.
+Rather than devote 3 bits to each pixel, he devoted just 1 — but reserved one bit in each byte for a special purpose, about which more in a moment.
 Then he defined a set of simple rules to determine what color each pixel would be.
 If a bit is not set, the pixel it corresponds to on the screen is also “off,” or black.
 If a bit is on, and the bit to either its left and/or its right is also on, that pixel appears as white.
 If a bit is on, is on an even x-coordinate, and the adjacent bits are both off, that pixel appears as violet or blue, depending on whether that eighth, reserved bit is set or not.
 A bit on an odd x-coordinate in the same situation follows the same rules to arrive at a green or orange pixel.
 This setup allows us to store a 280X192 6-color screen using only 7680 bytes.
 It brings with it, however, a collection of restrictions:

 - A white pixel must have at least 1 other white pixel to its left or right.
 (In other words, a vertical white line drawn on the screen must be at least 2 pixels wide.)